14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Your thyroid is a small butterfly-shaped gland located in your neck below your Adam’s apple.

-As I discussed before, your thyroid gland plays a key role in the optimal health and functioning of your brain.
+Your thyroid also plays a key role in the optimal health and functioning of your brain.
 It can impact your cognition, concentration, mood, memory and emotions.

-Here are some of the brain and mental health symptoms of low thyroid that I’ve experienced:
+Here are some of the common brain and mental health symptoms of low thyroid that I experienced:

 • Chronic fatigue